arnaudroger/SimpleFlatMapper/README.md

 The JdbcMapper query analysis is cached using a copy on write non locking technique.
 The cost of injection of data is reduce by generating asm for setters when possible and unrolling the mapping loop.

-The JdbcMapper is a lightweight alternative to ibatis and hibernate.
+The SimpleFlatMapper JdbcMapper is a lightweight alternative to ibatis and hibernate.

 Design
 ========